stanford-robotics-center/src_mocap/README.md

 ## Steaming data
 Ideally, it is best to stream data over the ```SRC``` network instead of directly connecting via ethernet to Optitrack computers to avoid others from losing the ability to stream data.
 It would be best to send a Wifi MAC address for your laptop/device that would like to stream Optitrack data to Zen.
 We can then request the network manager in EE to assign static IP addresses for your devices to be on ```SRC``` network.
 Note that the device needs to be on ```SRC``` network in order to receive streaming data.

+There are also multiple options to stream Optitrack data.
+Listed here are instructions for NatNetSDK and ROS2 VRPN.

 Note that the above only works if the device is registered with Stanford.

 ### Obtaining Wifi MAC address